ericmjl/llamabot/docs/index.md

 from llamabot import SimpleBot bot = SimpleBot(
     "You are Richard Feynman.
-You will be given a difficult concept, and your task is to explain it back.", model_name="llama2:13b"
+You will be given a difficult concept, and your task is to explain it back.", model_name="ollama/llama2:13b"
 )
 ```

 Simply specify the `model_name` keyword argument
-and provide a model name from the [Ollama library of models](https://ollama.ai/library).
+and provide a model name from the [Ollama library of models](https://ollama.ai/library)
+prefixed by "ollama/".
 (The same can be done for the `ChatBot` and `QueryBot` classes below!)

 ### Chat Bot